When working with these features in Populi, make sure you're familiar with the relevant sections of the Federal Student Aid Handbook (PDF Link).

 - Academic term calculates SAP at the end of a term for the student's finalized courses.

 - Manual lets you create custom payment periods for the student on Profile > Financial Aid.
 SAP is then calculated at the end of the payment period.
-If you are integrating Populi Financial Aid with
+If you are integrating Populi Financial Aid with third-party financial aid software via our API or with regular financial aid data imports, use this setting.

 - Auto-create adds a new payment period to a student based on a course start date.
 The payment period is limited by the default length and maximum number of academic units for which the student enrolls.